NautilusTrader

 Nautilus has three implementations.
 Understanding where each stands helps you choose the right one for your use case.

 • v1 legacy: Cython/Python classes under nautilus_trader/.
-The original implementation, fully featured but gradually being replaced.
+Fully featured with the broadest component coverage.

 • v2 Rust: Pure Rust under crates/.
 Runs without Python.

-• v2 PyO3: Python strategies running on the Rust core via PyO3 bindings.
+• v2 PyO3: Python user-components (actors, strategies) running on the Rust core via PyO3 bindings.
 Combines Python convenience with Rust engine performance.

 Capability matrix